CSC207-2022F-UofT/course-project-choose/README.md

 ## How to Run Our Program

-We are still waiting to connect individual features that are implemented by team members.
-Up to Milestone 4, Two feature implementation "match recommendations" and "email request" are merged to the main branch.
+We are still waiting to connect individual features implemented by each team member.
+Up to Milestone 4, Two feature implementations "match recommendations" and "email request" are reviewed and merged to the main branch.

 - Please run the java class MatchingSystemMain.java under Package matching_system to see a demo for these two features working simultanously.
 <img width="1278" alt="how_to_run_program" src="https://user-images.githubusercontent.com/113075282/203178684-0777ad48-e755-48a5-ac73-4f337deeb96b.png">